anerolabs/anerolabs/README.md

 Stage manager turned software engineer here.

-Currently working on... learning Typescript!
+Currently working on... learning Typescript and building an app for theatrical stage managers!

 Tech interests include APIs, scalable systems, and tech in entertainment.